latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Georgia-based Action Ministries offers a number of housing services, including financial aid and counseling, to help alleviate and prevent homelessness.
-The non-profit agency operates in various counties and towns in the state.
-Examples of these services include transitional housing, emergency financial support, and permanent housing.
+Georgia-based HOPE Atlanta offers a number of housing services, including financial help for rent, free temporary housing counseling and more to help alleviate and prevent homelessness.
+The non-profit agency operates in various counties and towns in the state and is combined as part of Action Ministries.
+Find information below on HOPE Atlanta and how they can help with housing needs.

 The organization's transitional housing program supplies temporary homes for homeless families and helps these families develop the self-sufficiency needed to find permanent housing.
 This resource was designed for families with children.
 As resources allow, the program provides stability and safety as well as extensive case management services to help ensure lasting success.
 Clients in the transitional housing program will receive assistance to increase income, advance their education levels and help them move into permanent housing.

-Action Ministries' permanent supportive housing program in Fulton and other counties such as Richmond provides stable housing, case management and other necessary resources for homeless people living with disabilities.
-Although the program recognizes that some disabled individuals need indefinite financial and relational support, it helps such individuals live as independently as possible.
+HOPE Atlanta permanent supportive housing program in Fulton and other counties such as Cobb provides stable housing, case management and other necessary resources for homeless people living with disabilities.
+Although the program recognizes that some disabled individuals need indefinite financial and relational support, it helps such individuals live as independently as possible and even get a grant for their disability.
 Low income qualified clients receive assistance in maintaining their housing for at least a year, accessing mainstream benefits and disability coverage, and building a sense of community with other residents.

-The non-profit organization notes that disabled people comprise more than 40% of the homeless population in the United States.
-Action Ministries adds that many members of the disabled homeless population rely on Supplemental Security Income (SSI) payments or SSDI.
-These benefits may provide an income 44% below the federal government poverty level.
+• The fact is that many members of the disabled homeless population rely on Supplemental Security Income (SSI) payments or SSDI.
+These benefits may provide an income 40 to 60% below the federal government poverty level (depending on other factors).
 As such, these individuals struggle to retain permanent housing or gain access to needed services.

-Other emergency and long term services provided by Action Ministries include the following.
-They support several regions, includng Cobb, Richmond, Floyd, and Fulton County, among other areas.
+Other emergency and long term services provided by HOPE Atlanta - Action Ministries include the following.
+They support several regions, including Cobb, Richmond, Floyd, and Fulton County, among other areas.

-• Emergency financial assistance to prevent homelessness and utility disconnection, using a combination of grants and cash aid.
+• Emergency financial assistance to prevent utility disconnection, using a combination of grants from EAP - LIHEAP in GA and cash aid.

 • Personalized case management focused on problem solving to prevent future crises and, if applicable, referrals to needed community resources.

-• A Families in Action program that challenges vulnerable or working poor families to develop long-term strategies to achieve self-sufficiency.
+• A HOPE Atlanta program that challenges vulnerable or working poor families to develop long-term strategies to achieve self-sufficiency.

 • A White Christmas event that provides free toys, food, meals and other necessities to low-income families in Georgia.
 A free sack lunch or meal program that provides weekend food for homeless women and children.